MontclairML/ctticc/README.md

 # ctticc

 Item characteristic curves (ICC's) are visual indicators of important attributes of assessment items - most typically *difficulty* and *discrimination*.
 Assessment specialists who examine ICC's usually do so from within the psychometric framework of either Item Response Theory (IRT) or Rasch modeling.
-We propose an extension of this tradition into the Classical Test Theory (CTT) framework.
-We first propose an application of ICCs with CTT indices then simulate data and quantify similarities and discrepancies between the IRT- and CTT-generated ICCs.
-Initial results are predominantly promising regaring ICC comparability.
+This `R` package provides an extension of this tradition into the Classical Test Theory (CTT) framework.
+The package has `psych` and `ggplot2` dependencies that facilitate the estimation of CTT-generated difficulty (_pseudob_) and discrimination (_pseudoa_) "parameters".

 |   Quick Links  |